 We are a group of concerned citizens living in the Davis/Sacramento area of California who are opposed to the indiscriminate spraying of entire neighborhoods with pesticides, which by their very nature are designed to kill.
 Many of us are also concerned about the excessive use of pesticides in general, and some of us try to minimize our exposure to these chemicals by buying organic food and/or cultivating organic gardens.
 The aerial spraying gives us little choice in the matter.

-Stop West Nile Spraying Now advocates for the immediate and permanent cessation of spraying adulticides (killing of adult mosquito populations as opposed to larvae), especially in urban areas, for the control of West Nile Virus (WNV).
+Stop West Nile Spraying Now advocates for the immediate and permanent cessation of spraying adulticides (killing of adult mosquito populations as opposed to larvae), especially in urban areas, for the control of West Nile virus (WNv).
 Reasons we oppose spraying of adulticides include the following:

 Adulticiding has not been shown to lessen

-transmission rates of WNV.
+transmission rates of WNv.

-When a district resorts to spraying adulticides, it has failed in its
+When a district resorts to spraying adulticides, it has failed in

 control efforts.
 Any number of effective